How Microtears Help You to Build Muscle Mass

 It seems counterintuitive to purposely injure yourself during a workout, but that, in essence, is what you must do to build muscle mass.

-That doesn’t mean you should reach for the heaviest barbell at the gym and attempt 100 repetitions daily, says orthopedic surgeon Michael Karns, MD.
+That doesn’t mean you should reach for the heaviest barbell at the gym and attempt 100 repetitions daily, orthopedic surgeon Michael Karns, MD says.
 Instead, it’s important to understand how these tiny injuries to muscle fibers, called microtears, help athletes build mass.

 “Lifting heavy weight results in the microtears critical to building muscle mass,” Dr. Karns says.

 But know your limits.
 Pushing yourself to lift the heaviest weight you can manage while still maintaining proper technique is the goal.
 Forcing yourself to do biceps curls with weights so heavy that your back is arching is counterproductive and downright dangerous.

 Take a break.
 Rest is necessary to repair muscle fibers and build muscle mass.
 Ensuring adequate rest between workouts is critical to your body’s muscle repair process.

 “If you’ve overloaded a muscle group with weights, you have to give it time between workouts so the body rebuilds the muscle bigger,” Dr. Karns says.
 “Otherwise, you stumble into a period of overfatigue and chronic pain.”

 Fill your plate and water bottle.
 Exercise alone will not increase muscle mass.
 Maintain a balanced diet that includes lean protein.
 Drink plenty of water before, during and after your workout.

 Get your Zzzs.
 Lack of sleep can lead to improper technique, lack of motivation or an inability to lift your usual weight load.